RND/ To consider the acute irony of (now ex) IGN Editor Filip Miucin caught plagiarizing reviews:

-– in an all but creatively bankrupt industry worth $115 billion (queue evil laughter / lightning fx) where flagrant copy pasta clones get pinched off year after year into hungry / uncritical open mouths – with of course now obligatory open worlds/ dumbed down ‘optimized’ aka consolized mechanics / microtransactions/ season passes/ dlc / drm/ loot boxes / pre orders – stuffed full of spurious / repetitive gamified stirofoam packing peanut like ‘content’.
+– In an all but creatively bankrupt industry worth $115 billion (queue evil laughter / cheap lightning fx) where flagrant copy pasta clones get pinched off year after year into hungry, uncritical open mouths – with of course now obligatory open worlds, dumbed down ‘optimized’ aka consolized mechanics, microtransactions/ season passes, DLC, DRM, loot boxes and pre orders – stuffed full of spurious and repetitive, gamified stirofoam packing peanut like ‘content’.
 File under: bad yokes, default shovelware templates, useless public secrets.

-So what if some underpaid / overworked editor – probably bored right out of his gourd by having to oh-so gushingly / enthusiastically review some BS lo-fi indie synthetic nostalgia platformer clone like it was the (next) coming of imaginary baby gaming Jebus – simply took the quick cliff notes version of another review and presented it as fresh sparkling ‘New!’tm – hey/ just like ze industry does with every guilt free backwards churn of its worn wooden gamedev handle
+So what if some underpaid and overworked editor – probably bored right out of his gourd by having to oh-so gushingly, enthusiastically review some BS lo-fi indie synthetic nostalgia platformer clone like it was the (next) coming of imaginary baby gaming Jebus – simply took the quick cliff notes version of another review and presented it as fresh sparkling New!tm – hey, just like ZE_Industry does with every guilt free backwards churn of its worn wooden gamedev handle.

 In which it appears the violent internet drama about this apparently most unforgivable of [ctrl-c / ctrl-v] crimes – because its all about ‘fx in garmes churnalism’ dig – is actually the only reason anybody even

 read skimmed any recent clickbait articles about Filip Miucin (sorry who?
-Wow look shiny – now ray traced!! – strips of videogame paper busy fluttering in front of my glazed eyeballs)
+Wow look shiny – now ray traced!! – strips of videogame paper busy fluttering in front of our glazed eyeballs.)

-Here’s the mighty Jim Sterlingson with his (by well now practiced ‘outrage’) sthick on the whole sorry / sordid micro-affair – why/ by changing just a few words about/ it’s almost like he were talking about the hole industry itself – “As pointless as it is senseless” indeed dear Jim
+Here’s the mighty Jim Sterlingson with his (by well now practiced) sthick on the whole sorry, sordid micro-affair – why, by changing just a few words about it’s almost like he was talking about the hole industry itself – “As pointless as it is senseless”, indeed dear Jim.

 – Paraphrasing Jim Sterling on Plagiarism [/Video Game Capitalism]

-- The Rise and Fall of Flappy Bird
+- Gamespot: The Rise and Fall of Flappy Bird

-- A History of Gaming’s Most Shameless Rip-Offs
+- UK IGN: A History of Gaming’s Most Shameless Rip-Offs

-- Innovation Has Never Been the Cornerstone of the Video Game Industry
+- Kotaku: Innovation Has Never Been the Cornerstone of the Video Game Industry

-- EA Admits That Gobbling Up Talented Studios Then Ruining Them Isn’t Working Out So Well
+- Tech Dirt: EA Admits That Gobbling Up Talented Studios Then Ruining Them Isn’t Working Out So Well

-- Zynga VP calls debate over copying games ‘vastly overblown’
+- The Verge: Zynga VP calls debate over copying games ‘vastly overblown’

-- Five most notorious videogame ripoffs of all-time
+- Destructoid: Five most notorious videogame ripoffs of all-time

-- Can Cloned Video Games Survive the Battle Royale?
+- Social Games: Can Cloned Video Games Survive the Battle Royale?

-- Ten clones of popular video games on Android
+- Uptodown Blog: Ten clones of popular video games on Android

 // how to play big science